Skip to main content

 Show answer

 Egyptian activity in Syria-Palestine is the area where Hatshepsut's reign appears quietest by contrast with predecessors and successors.
 Thutmose I had reached the Euphrates.
 Thutmose III after 1458 BC conducted 17 campaigns into Syria-Palestine, beginning with the Battle of Megiddo.
-Under Hatshepsut, there is no evidence of major campaigns in the region.
+Under Hatshepsut, there is no clear evidence of major campaigns in the region.

 What is the source?